Nene Amegatcher

 Nene Abayateye Ofoe Amegatcher is a Ghanaian lawyer, academic and judge.
-He has been an active justice of the Supreme Court of Ghana since 2018.
+He served as a justice of the Supreme Court of Ghana from 3 October 2018 to 28 July 2023.

 He was born in Suhum, where he began his formal education.
 After his call to the Bar in 1980, he began teaching while working as a private legal practitioner.
 Prior to his appointment, he was the managing partner of Sam Okudzeto and Associates and a senior lecturer at the Ghana School of Law since 1994.

 Amegatcher is a member of the Ghana Bar Association and once served as president of the association from 2012 to 2015.
 He is also a member of the International Bar Association, the Commonwealth Lawyers Association, the Lagos Arbitration Center, the American Bar Foundation, the ICC Court of Arbitration-Paris, London Court of International Arbitration Users' Council and the Chartered Institute of Arbitrators, United Kingdom.

 Early life and education

 Amegatcher was born on 3 February 1953 at Suhum in the Eastern Region.
 He began his early education at the Suhum Presbyterian Primary School in 1958 and continued at Anumle Primary School in Achimota and Akropong Demonstration Primary School from 1960 to 1962 and from 1962 to 1964, respectively.
 He entered the Aburi Presbyterian Boys' Middle School where he obtained his Middle School leaving Certificate.
 In 1966 he proceeded to the Presbyterian Boys Secondary School for his Ordinary Level certificate ('O'-Level) which he obtained in 1971.
 That same year he enrolled at the Accra Workers' College to re-write the 'O'-Level Mathematics, Economics and Government papers.
 In 1972, he entered Apam Secondary School for his Advanced Level certificate ('A'-Level) which he obtained in 1974.

 He proceeded to the University of Ghana later that year to study Law and Political Science, graduating in 1977.
 He studied at the Ghana School of Law from 1978 to 1980 and was called to the bar upon completion in November 1980.
 Amegatcher holds a certificate in Alternative Dispute Resolution from the California State University, Sacramento which he obtained in 1996.
 He also obtained a certificate in Commercial Dispute Resolution from the United States Department of Commerce in 2001 and a certificate in Commercial Dispute Resolution (a World Bank modular course) from the Ghana Institute of Management and Public Administration (GIMPA).
 In 2006 he enrolled at the Nottingham Law School, Nottingham Trent University in the United Kingdom, graduating in 2007 with an LL.M in Advanced Litigation and Dispute Resolution.